-The following resources are recommended to support the planning, delivery and evaluation of M&E and related training and learning.
+The following resources are recommended to support the planning, delivery and evaluation of M&E capacity development, training and learning.
 The separate webpage on this website, M&E Resources, is a “companion” listing of recommended resources that can be adapted for self-directed, facilitated or blended M&E training and learning.
 For the most part, recommended resources are limited to those that can be freely accessed online.
 Hyperlinks will be periodically check and updated, but if one is no longer working, an online search using the resource title should lead you to it.
 Feel free to contact me if you come across an oversight or have additional resources you would like to bring to my attention.

 M&E Training: A Systematic Approach

 Firstly, I would be amiss not to call-out the book I published in 2016 with Brad Cousins, M&E Training: A Systematic Approach.
 This comprehensive, 439-page book fills a gap in the literature bridging theoretical concepts with practical, hands-on guidance for successful M&E training.
 While the book is not for free, you can access two free chapters on the website for Sage Publications, and following are some useful resources/tools that draw upon the book to support M&E capacity development and training:

 - Top Ten Tips for Evaluation Capacity Building.
 Based on an expert lecture I gave at the American Evaluation Association (AEA) 2017 conference in Washington, D.C., this post identifies ten key considerations for evaluation capacity development (ECB) in organizations.
 It serves as a useful reminder when embarking on M&E capacity building (AKA “development”) that is organization-wide or a single training.

 - Illustrative Questions – M&E Capacity Development.
 This handy 1- page set of questions is a useful way to scope an organization’s need for an M&E-related capacity development intervention.
 It can be delivered in-person or through email as a springboard to initiative more focused organizational and context analysis.